About Lake Tahoe

 All of your outdoor adventures can be booked easily on TripOutside.
 From kayak rentals to ski and snowboard gear, easily book it all online.

-You will have a plethora of places to paddle on Lake Tahoe on various sections of the Lake Tahoe Water Trail.
-From the North Shore to Sand Harbor to Cave Rock, you will find fantastic opportunities for kayaking or stand up paddle boarding across the entire lake.
+You will have a plethora of places to launch your kayak on Lake Tahoe on various sections of the Lake Tahoe Water Trail.
+From the North Shore to Sand Harbor to Cave Rock, you will find fantastic opportunities for kayaking across the entire lake.

 The North Shore is located between Tahoe City and Kings Beach and is popular for its many shops and restaurants.
 There are several public launch and landing sites for kayaking and paddleboarding.

 Sand Harbor is one of the most famous launch points in the Tahoe Basin with many sandy beaches around.

 The Cave Rock area is tucked along a rugged shoreline and offers a convenient spot for swimming, sunbathing, and kayaking or canoeing.